-Next review: In line with Performance Appraisal or when position becomes vacant
+Next review: In line with Performance Appraisal or when the position becomes vacant

 We are a publicly funded community legal service that provides legal advice, representation, advocacy and referral to Indigenous victims of family and domestic violence throughout the Southern Queensland region.
 The service is based in Roma and offers assistance primarily in the areas of domestic violence, family law, child protection, sexual assault and victim’s assistance.

-The role involves completing initial intake procedures with clients, including taking initial instructions, provision of advocacy services to address the safety and wellbeing of clients, assistance with emergency accommodation and travel, court support and provision of appropriate referrals.
-Flexibility to travel with the Counsellor/Social Worker as required on circuit throughout Southern Queensland is essential as is a current open driver’s license.
+Client Support Worker and Court Support Worker – As part of a small and dedicated team, the Client Support Worker works closely with the Counsellor/Social Worker and the Court Support Worker works closely with the Principal Solicitor.
+These support roles provide practical assistance and support to eligible clients region.
+These roles involve completing initial intake procedures with clients, including taking initial instructions, provision of advocacy services to address the safety and well-being of clients, assistance with emergency accommodation and travel, court support and provision of appropriate referrals.
+Flexibility to travel with the Counsellor/Social Worker and/or Principal Solicitor as required throughout Southern Queensland is essential as is a current open driver’s license.

-The successful applicant is required to have skills and sensitivity in dealing with Indigenous victims and survivors of domestic violence with a strong commitment to social justice.
+All successful applicants are required to have skills and sensitivity in dealing with Indigenous victims and survivors of domestic violence with a strong commitment to social justice.

-Being of Aboriginal and/or Torres Strait Islander descent is a genuine occupational requirement for this position and AFLSSQ is entitled to require such as a qualifying criterion under Sections 25 and 104 of the Anti-Discrimination Act (Qld) 1991.
+Being of Aboriginal and/or Torres Strait Islander descent is a genuine occupational requirement for the two support worker positions and AFLSSQ is entitled to require such as a qualifying criterion under Sections 25 and 104 of the Anti-Discrimination Act (Qld) 1991.

 Key Selection Criteria